zengargoyle/p6-Git-Wrapper/README.md

 Git::Wrapper
 ============

 Hacky way to use git from Perl 6 "inspired" by Perl 5's version of the module of the same name.
+Originally made by [PerlPilot](https://github.com/perlpilot).

 ## SYNOPSIS

     my $git = Git::Wrapper.new(
         git-executable     => '/path/to/git',   # optional
         gitdir             => '/foo/bar',
     );